ipfs-shipyard/space/docs/myceli-basic-setup.md

 Once a file has been imported, and the root CID is known, it is possible to ask the `myceli` instance holding that file in storage to transmit it to another `myceli` instance.
 In this case we'll transmit from the local computer to the raspberry-pi.

-On the local computer, in the `app-api-cli` directory, run the following command:
+On the local computer, in the root `space` directory, run the following command:

-    $ cargo run -- 127.0.0.1:8080 transmit-dag [root-cid-here] 127.0.0.1:8081 5
+    $ cargo run --bin controller -- 127.0.0.1:8001 transmit-dag [root-cid-here] 127.0.0.1:8002 5

-This will send the `TransmitDag` command to the `myceli` instance listening on `127.0.0.1:8080`, which will ask it to transmit the blocks associated with the specified root CID to `127.0.0.1:8081` with `5` specified as the number of retries.
+This will send the `TransmitDag` command to the `myceli` instance listening on `127.0.0.1:8001`, which will ask it to transmit the blocks associated with the specified root CID to `127.0.0.1:8002` with `5` specified as the number of retries.
 After sending this command you should see several `Transmitting block ...` messages from the local computer's `myceli`, and several `Received block ...` messages from the raspberry-pi's `myceli`.

 ### Validating a dag

 After a dag has been transmitted, it must be verified that it is complete and valid at the destination.

-To verify the status of the dag on the raspberry-pi, run the following app-api-cli command:
+To verify the status of the dag on the raspberry-pi, run the following `controller` command:

-    $ cargo run -- 127.0.0.1:8081 validate-dag [root-cid-here]
+    $ cargo run --bin controller -- 127.0.0.1:8002 -l validate-dag [root-cid-here]

-This will send the `ValidateDag` command to the radio listening at `127.0.0.1:8081`, which will then send it to the `myceli` instance on the raspberry-pi.
+This will send the `ValidateDag` command to the radio listening at `127.0.0.1:8002`, which will then send it to the `myceli` instance on the raspberry-pi.
 In this case, the response will appear in the logs for the local computer's `myceli` instance.
 Check over there for `ValidateDagResponse` and the `result` string.
 If it says `Dag is valid`, then we know the transfer was complete and valid.

 ### Exporting a dag